Electrenator/Tabbly/README.md

 # Tabbly
 A program for showing your tab usage within Discord's rich presence and to log that usage.
 Currently only supports usage on Firefox within GNU/Linux.
+If you want to help bring this little script to your OS of choice, don't be afraid to create a pull request :)

 ![Tabbly in use within Discord.
 The application is displaying the usage of 83 active browser tabs.](https://user-images.githubusercontent.com/18311389/151074155-78ccf239-5127-4e7a-8380-f7038ade6338.png)